contentful/slash-developers/docs/php/tutorials/getting-started-with-contentful-and-symfony.md

     token: b4c0n73n7fu1
 ~~~

 This is the minimum configuration necessary to use ContentfulBundle.
-To use the Preview API instead of the Delivery API,
+To use the Preview API instead of the Content Delivery API,
 simply add `preview: true`:

 ~~~ yaml